-Ventilation recommendations Trickle ventilation [1] b. mechanical extraction capable of at least 60 l/sec (intermittent) if elsewhere [3], or c. a passive stack ventilation system [4].
-Utility room either: a. mechanical extraction capable of at least 30 l/ sec (intermittent) [3], or b. a passive stack ventilation system [4].
-10,000mm Bathroom or shower room (with or without a WC) either: a. mechanical extraction capable of at least 15 l/ sec (intermittent), or b. a passive stack ventilation system [4].
-10,000mm Toilet either: a. a ventilator with an opening area of at least 1/30 th of the floor area it serves, or b. mechanical extraction capable of at least 3 air changes per hour.
-10,000mm
+Ventilation recommendations Trickle ventilation [1] b. mechanical extraction capable of at least 60 l/sec (intermittent) if elsewhere [3], or c. a passive stack ventilation avotam [4] Utility room system [4]. either: 10,000mm 2 a. mechanical extraction capable of at least 30 l/ sec (intermittent) [3], or b. a passive stack ventilation system [4].
+Bathroom or shower room either: 10,000mm 2 (with or without a WC) a. mechanical extraction capable of at least 15 l/ sec (intermittent), or b. a passive stack ventilation system [4].
+Toilet either: 10,000mm 2 a. a ventilator with an opening area of at least 1/30 th of the floor area it serves, or b. mechanical extraction capable of at least 3 air changes per hour.

 - 1. Where the trickle ventilator is ducted, the recommended areas in the table should be doubled (see clause 3.14.6). - 2.
-The overall provision of trickle ventilation in a dwelling may be provided at an average of 11,000 mm per room with a minimum of 11,000 mm for each apartment. - 3.
+The overall provision of trickle ventilation in a dwelling may be provided at an average of 11,000 mm2 per room with a minimum of 11,000 mm2 for each apartment. - 3.
 Refer to guidance to Standard 3.17 and OFTEC Technical Book 3 where an extract fan is fitted in a building containing an open-flued combustion appliance.
 Extract rates should be reduced. - 4.
 Refer to Section 2: Fire where a passive stack ventilation system is installed in a building containing flats and maisonettes. - 5.
 Long duct runs, flexible ducting and bends can reduce fan performance and should be carefully considered during design.

-Work on existing buildings - where infiltration rates in a dwelling exceed 10m/h/m @ 50 Pa, which may often be the case in existing buildings, the size of trickle ventilation may be reduced to 8000mm for apartments and 4000mm for all other rooms.
-Alternatively, the overall provision of trickle ventilation in a dwelling may be provided at an average of 6000mm per room, with a minimum provision of 4000mm in each apartment.
+Work on existing buildings - where infiltration rates in a dwelling exceed $10m^3/h/m^2$ @ 50 Pa, which may often be the case in existing buildings, the size of trickle ventilation may be reduced to $8000mm^2$ for apartments and $4000mm^2$ for all other rooms.
+Alternatively, the overall provision of trickle ventilation in a dwelling may be provided at an average of $6000mm^2$ per room, with a minimum provision of $4000mm^2$ in each apartment.